-Unlike most of my Canadian peers, I’ve had the pleasure and privilege of seeing a lot of my own backyard over the years.
-Having spent a fair amount of time in Vancouver, Toronto, Ottawa and Montreal and road tripping from east to west, I feel like I know Canada like the back of my hand.
+Unlike most of my fellow Canadians, I’ve had the pleasure and privilege of exploring my homeland in depth.
+I’ve eve prioritised doing so!
+I’ve spent plenty of time in Toronto, Montreal, Ottawa, and Vancouver, and have road-tripped from east to west, across the entire country.
+It’d be fair to say I know Canada like the back of my hand.

-I won’t sugarcoat it, but the truth is that Canada isn’t a particularly budget-friendly destination, especially if you’re coming here to enjoy it as a visitor.
+I can’t sugarcoat it, so I’ll hold my hands up and confess that Canada isn’t a particularly budget-friendly destination, especially if you’re coming here to enjoy it as a visitor.
 It’s one thing to live frugally as a student, but another to be a tourist.
-That being said, there are ways to enjoy your time here to the fullest without breaking the bank and sleeping out in your car every night.
+That being said, there are so many ways to enjoy your time here to the fullest without breaking the bank and sleeping out in your car every night.

-If it’s possible, come to Canada ready with a budget saved up; but know that it will be 100% worth it.
-The expression “spend money on experiences not things” will just hit even closer to home.
+If it’s possible, come visit us in Canada with a decent amount saved up (I’ll tell you how much to budget for each day), safe in the knowledge that spending that money will be 100% worth it.
+The expression spend your money on experiences not things will hit closer to home once you’ve seen what this country has to offer.

 What’s Included in this Post